Elliebababa/cg/README.md

 ## Installation

-To run the code, OPENGL3.3 needs to be in installed.
+To run the code, OPENGL3.3 needs to be installed.